ignition-devs/ignition-api-8.1/CONTRIBUTING.md

 ## Pull Requests

-For **ignition-api** we use the [GitHub flow](https://guides.github.com/introduction/flow/) as main versioning workflow.
+For **ignition-api** we use the [GitHub flow] as main versioning workflow.

 1. Fork the repository
 1. Create a new branch from **main** for each feature, fix or improvement, using the following naming convention:
     1. `feat/scope/feature-name` when introducing a new feature
     1. `fix/scope/fix-name` when fixing an existing issue
     1. `docs/change` for documentation changes
     1. `chore/chore-desc` for miscellaneous changes
 1. Make sure to run `pre-commit` and `tox`
-1. Add your commits to the branch following our [Commit Message Format](#commit-message-format)
+1. Add your commits to the branch following our [Commit Message Format]
 1. Send a pull request from each feature branch to the **main** branch

 It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.

 This allows us to review and pull in new features or improvements individually.

 ## Coding style

-We use the [Black code style](https://github.com/psf/black/blob/main/docs/the_black_code_style/index.rst), but also rely on other tools.
+We use the [Black code style], but also rely on other tools.

 ## Commit Message Format

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.

-Each commit message consists of a **header**, a **body**, and a **footer**, trying to adhere to the ["50/72 rule"](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+Each commit message consists of a **header**, a **body**, and a **footer**, trying to adhere to the ["50/72 rule"].

 ```text
 <header>